Alloy Wheel Repair vs Remanufacture: Understanding the Best Option for Your Wheels

 Cosmetic Fixes: This includes addressing scratches, scuffs, and small dents.
 It usually involves sanding, filling, and repainting the affected area.

-Structural Repairs: For more severe damage, like bends or minor cracks, specialist techniques are used to restore the wheel’s shape and integrity.
+Structural Repairs: For more severe damage, like bends, buckling, minor cracks, specialist techniques are used to restore the wheel’s shape and integrity.

 Pros of Repair

-Cost-Effective: Repairs are generally less expensive than remanufacturing.
+Cost-Effective: Alloy wheel repairs are generally less expensive than remanufacturing.

 Quick Turnaround: Most repairs can be completed relatively quickly.